mpt-bootcamp/ansible/docs/LAB3.md

 $ ls -ltr
 ```

-### Exercise 4 - Copy the public to the managed node using Ansible CLI
+### Exercise 4 - Copy the public key to the managed node using Ansible CLI

 ```console
 # Ping the if the remote host is reachable by Ansible